Domino's Pizza (DPZ) Received its Third Buy in a Row

-After Maxim Group and Goldman Sachs gave Domino’s Pizza (NYSE: DPZ) a Buy rating last month, the company received another Buy, this time from Wedbush.
-Analyst Nick Setyan maintained a Buy rating on Domino’s Pizza today and set a price target of $410.00.
-The company’s shares closed last Monday at $373.16, close to its 52-week high of $381.86.
+After Maxim Group and Goldman Sachs gave Domino’s Pizza (NYSE: DPZ) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
+Analyst John Glass maintained a Buy rating on Domino’s Pizza today and set a price target of $388.00.
+The company’s shares closed last Monday at $364.00, close to its 52-week high of $381.86.

-According to TipRanks.com, Setyan is a 4-star analyst with an average return of 4.5% and a 57.3% success rate.
-Setyan covers the Services sector, focusing on stocks such as Dine Brands Global, Cheesecake Factory, and Habit Restaurants.
+According to TipRanks.com, Glass is a 4-star analyst with an average return of 12.3% and a 63.4% success rate.
+Glass covers the Services sector, focusing on stocks such as Restaurant Brands International, Cheesecake Factory, and BJ’s Restaurants.

-Domino’s Pizza has an analyst consensus of Moderate Buy, with a price target consensus of $329.58, representing a -9.0% downside.
+Domino’s Pizza has an analyst consensus of Moderate Buy, with a price target consensus of $368.33, representing a 0.6% upside.
 In a report issued on February 7, Goldman Sachs also upgraded the stock to Buy with a $320.00 price target.

 See today’s analyst top recommended stocks >>